Merlin G. Butler, M.D., Ph.D., FFACMG

-Dr. Butler is engaged in the clinical genetics practice of children and adults presenting for genetics services with emphasis on genetic disorders, developmental disabilities, congenital anomalies, cytogenetic syndromes, Prader-Willi syndrome, early onset of morbid obesity and autism.
-His research interests include the genetics of obesity with emphasis on Prader-Willi syndrome and obesity-related disorders, autism, psychiatric and behavioral genetics, genotype-phenotype correlations and the natural history and delineation of rare and uncommon clinical genetics syndromes.
+Dr. Butler is engaged in a clinical genetics practice for children and adults presenting for genetic services with emphasis on rare disorders, developmental disabilities, congenital anomalies, cytogenetic syndromes, Prader-Willi syndrome, early onset of morbid obesity, autism and psychiatric and behavioral problems, connective tissue disorders, and pharmacogenetics for medication management and selection.
+He uses advanced genetic testing approaches for identifying genetic variants causing diseases and utilized for diagnosis, better care and treatment of patients and for recurrence risks of at-risk family members.
+His research interests include the genetics of obesity with emphasis on Prader-Willi syndrome and obesity-related disorders, autism, psychiatric and behavioral genetics, pharmacogenetics, genotype-phenotype correlations and the natural history with delineation of rare and uncommon clinical syndromes.

-He received his M.D. degree from the University of Nebraska in 1978 and his Ph.D. in Medical Genetics from Indiana University in 1984.
-He completed an American Board of Medical Genetics accredited fellowship in Medical Genetics from 1980 to 1984 and became a Diplomate of the American Board of Medical Genetics in 1984.
-He is board-certified in Clinical Genetics and Clinical Cytogenetics and became a Founding Fellow of the American College of Medical Genetics and Genomics (ACMG) in 1993.
-He is Chairperson of the Scientific Advisory Board of the Prader-Willi Syndrome Association (USA) and received the Lifetime Achievement Award in 2008.
-He received the Distinguished Service Award from Chadron State College, Chadron, Nebraska in 1986, and the Distinguished Alumni Award from Indiana University in 2007.
+He received his medical degree from the University of Nebraska in 1978 and his Ph.D. in medical genetics from Indiana University in 1984.
+He completed an American Board of Medical Genetics (ABMG) accredited fellowship in medical genetics in 1983 and became a Diplomate of the American Board of Medical Genetics (ABMG) in 1984.
+Certified in clinical genetics and clinical cytogenetics by the ABMG, he became a Founding Fellow of the American College of Medical Genetics and Genomics (ACMG) in 1993.